Skip to cookie consent Skip to main content

 Biking and yoga can help stretch and condition muscles typically not used as much in pickleball, such as the quadriceps, shoulders, and biceps.

-When should someone return from a pickleball injury?
+When can someone return from a pickleball injury?

-Injured players should work their way back to the court slowly.
-Dr. Rodericks recommends players begin with small, short bouts of play.
-If they feel okay and experience little-to-no pain, only then should they increase the intensity of their play.
+Work your way back to the court slowly, beginning with small, short bouts of play.
+If you feel okay and experience little-to-no pain, only then should you increase the intensity, frequency, and length of their play.

 Learn about Mass General Brigham Sports Medicine services